yagoferrer/map-tools/README.md

 map.updateMarker(<marker>, {visible: false})
 ```

-You can also use `lat` and `lng` to change the position of the Marker.
+You can also use `lat` and `lng` to change the position of the Marker and many other options.

 #### Animate Markers